dsohk/neuvector-multicluster-security-workshop/docs/03-neuvector-federation-policy.md

 # Lab 3 - Manage multi-cluster security with NeuVector federation mode

+Story line for the Lab.

+High Level task which we will achieve in this lab.

+Task 1 - Setup NeuVector federation mode between cluster1 and cluster2

+Task 2 - Manage Multiple NeuVector Cluster via NeuVector Federation

+Task 3 - Create and Test Federated Policy (admission control policy)

-## Task 1 - Setup NeuVector federation mode between cluster1 and cluster2
+## Task 1.1 - Setup NeuVector federation mode between cluster1 and cluster2

-Task 1.1 - Identify the federation ports and IP address for both cluster 1 & 2
+### Task 1.1 - Identify the federation ports and IP address for both cluster 1 & 2

 Let identify the IP address first